stanislavlysenko0912/todoist-mcp-server/README.md

 ## Features

-* **Complete Todoist API Integration**: Access to the full Todoist REST API v2 through natural language
+* **Complete Todoist API Integration**: Access to the full Todoist REST API v2, and support for the Todoist Sync API through natural language
 * **Batch Processing**: Client can process multiple tasks in a single request
 * **Search by name**: AI can search for tasks, projects, and labels by name instead of ID
-* **Tasks Management**: Create, update, close, reopen, and delete tasks using conversational language
+* **Tasks Management**: Create, update, close, reopen, move, and delete tasks using conversational language
 * **Project Management**: Create and manage projects and sections
 * **Comments Support**: Add and manage comments on tasks and projects
 * **Label Management**: Create and manage personal and shared labels